ajrosen/icalPal/README.md

 ## Output formats

 icalPal supports several output formats.
-The +default+ format tries to mimic icalBuddy as much as possible.
+The **default** format tries to mimic icalBuddy as much as possible.

 CSV, Hash, JSON, and YAML print all fields for all items in their